-Level of Code Value Requirement Name Description of Field List in CDA file Facility OID a Must be assigned to facility and included in the Required importation file prior to submission to NHSN Vendor Must be assigned to a vendor's software application Required (Application) and included in the AR CDA data file prior to OID b submission to NHSN.
+, , , , , , , , , , , , , , , , , , , na opeemen sections Code Value Level of Requirement Name Description of Field List in CDA file Facility OID ^a Must be assigned to facility and included in the Required importation file prior to submission to NHSN Vendor Must be assigned to a vendor's software application Required (Application) and included in the AR CDA data file prior to OIDb submission to NHSN.
 The Vendor (Application) OID should be obtained by the software vendor and is distinct from the Facility OID.
-SDS Validation The Synthetic Data Set (SDS) Validation ID will be Required ID b provided to the AR CDA vendor by the AUR Module Team upon confirmation that the AR SDS Excel files pass validation as part of the AR SDS initiative. c Vendor Vendor software name is the name of the software Optional Software Name application that generates the AR CDA file.
+SDS Validation The Synthetic Data Set (SDS) Validation ID will be Required IDb provided to the AR CDA vendor by the AUR Module Team upon confirmation that the AR SDS Excel files pass validation as part of the AR SDS initiative. ^c Vendor Vendor software name is the name of the software Optional Software Name application that generates the AR CDA file.
 NHSN collects this information to more effectively troubleshoot CDA files when needed.
 Software Software version is the version of the software Optional Version application that generates the AR CDA file.
 NHSN collects this information to more effectively troubleshoot CDA files when needed.
 Vendor Name Vendor name is the name of the vendor that owns Optional the software application that generates the AR CDA file.
 NHSN collects this information to more effectively troubleshoot CDA files when needed.
 Patient ID Alphanumeric patient ID assigned by the hospital and Required may consist of any combination of numbers and/or letters.
 This ID remains the same for the patient across all visits and admissions for all NHSN reporting.
 Date of Birth The date of the patient's birth including month, day, Required and year.
 Sex The sex of the person.
 F (Female), Required M (Male) Race The patient's race American Optional Indian/

 Level of

 Code Value Requirement

 Name Description of Field List in CDA file

 Alaska

 Native,

 Asian,

 Black or

 African

 American,

 Native

 Hawaiian/

 Other

 Pacific

 Islander,

 White

 Ethnicity The patient's ethnicity.
 Hispanic or Optional

 Latino, or

 Not

 Hispanic or

 Not Latino.

 Admission Whether the patient was admitted to the facility True/False Required

 status during the encounter.

 Notes:

 Report True (Yes) if the specimen was

 collected in an inpatient location.

 Report True (Yes) if the specimen was

 collected in an outpatient location (for

 example, ED) and the patient was transferred

 to an inpatient location.

 Report True (Yes) if the specimen was

 collected in an outpatient location and the

-facility discharges from the ED or 24-hour
+facility discharges from the ED or 24hr

 observation area, then admits to inpatient

-( instead of transferring ), when less than 24 hours between ED or 24-hour observation
+(instead of transferring), when less than 24 hours between ED or 24hr observation area

-area discharge and inpatient admit (at the
+discharge and inpatient admit (at the same

-same hospital).
+hospital).

 Report False (No) if the specimen was collected in an outpatient location and the

-collected in an outpatient location and the patient was transferred to another facility or

-discharged and did not return within 24
+patient was discharged and did not return

-hours.
+within 24 hours.

-10015.